 What to think about

-Surgical treatment in children and teens usually requires several days in the hospital and limitations on activity for approximately a year.
-In adults, the average hospital stay is longer.
+Surgical treatment in children and teens usually requires several days in the hospital and limitations on activity for about a year.